-The benefits of taking part in this study may be [List possible direct benefits of participation, if any].
+The benefits of taking part in this study may be slightly improving your Spanish skill.
 However, it is possible that you may not receive any direct benefit from taking part in this study.

 What Are My Alternatives If I Do Not Want To Take Part In This Study?

-If alternative(s) are available, list them here: The following alternative(s) are available if you choose not to take part in this study:

-If there are no alternatives available: Your alternative is not to take part in this study.
+Your alternative is not to take part in this study.

 How Will I Know If New Information Is Learned That May Affect Whether I Am Willing To Stay In The Study?